Melissa Peterman: 2011: Working Class

-2012–22: Baby Daddy, Young Sheldon, and other shows
+2012–present: Baby Daddy, Young Sheldon, and other shows

 In 2012, Peterman announced she was appearing in an upcoming ABC Family sitcom, Baby Daddy.
 In March, the network announced Peterman, originally only appearing in one episode, had been upgraded to series regular.
 The network also revealed the pilot was the highest-testing comedy pilot in network history.
 Baby Daddy finished its season as the highest-rated comedy in key demographics.
-The show has been renewed for a second season, returning Wednesday, May 29.
+The show was renewed for a second season, returning Wednesday, May 29.
 The show ended on May 22, 2017, after six seasons.

 In January 2013, ABC ordered Bet On Your Baby and announced Peterman was the host.
-The competition series debuts Saturday, April 6.
+The competition series debuted Saturday, April 6.
 In February 2013, ABC Family announced Peterman was also the host of another upcoming competition, Dancing Fools.

 Peterman also guest starred on Last Man Standing as CeCe in Season 8.

-Since 2017, Peterman has played Brenda Sparks, a recurring character on the Fox Network show, Young Sheldon.
-Originally married to Herschel Sparks (Billy Gardell) in seasons 1 and 2, Peterman's character becomes the divorced and single mom next door neighbor to the Cooper family in season 4 and is at times a friend and nemesis to Mary Cooper, played by Zoe Perry.
-In seasons 4 and 5, Brenda Sparks and George Cooper (Lance Barber) experience a closer relationship that culminates at the end season 5 with Brenda propositioning George.
+From 2017 to 2024, Peterman played Brenda Sparks, a recurring character on the CBS sitcom, Young Sheldon.
+Originally married to Herschel Sparks (Billy Gardell) in Seasons 1 and 2, Peterman's character becomes the divorced and single mom next door neighbor to the Cooper family in season 4 and is at times a friend and nemesis to Mary Cooper, played by Zoe Perry.
+In Seasons 4 and 5, Brenda Sparks and George Cooper (Lance Barber) experience a closer relationship that culminates at the end of season 5 with Brenda propositioning George.

 Beginning in 2019, Peterman hosted the comedy game show Punch Line, where two teams of comedians try to supply punchlines to various headlines.
-She has also been a recurring guest star on the syndicated game show 25 Words or Less.
+She has also been a recurring guest star on the syndicated game show 25 Words or Less, and in 2022, began hosting the game show Person, Place or Thing, a spin-off of the classic game Twenty questions.

-In 2020, Peterman began co-hosting with her former Reba co-star Reba McEntire on a new podcast titled Living & Learning.
+In 2020, Peterman began co-hosting with Reba McEntire on a new podcast titled Living & Learning.

-Beginning in August 2022, Peterman is the host of TV game show Person, Place, or Thing on the Fox network.
+In 2024, it was announced that Peterman was cast in the Reba McEntire led sitcom, Happy's Place on NBC.
+It premiered on October 18, 2024.
+As of 2024, Peterman is also the main judge in a Hallmark reality series Finding Mr. Christmas.

 Personal life

+Peterman married John Brady in 1999, and they have a son, Riley, born in 2005.

-Peterman works with The Unusual Suspects Theatre Company, a non-profit organization helping at-risk youth in the Los Angeles area.
-She has a son.
+Peterman works with The Unusual Suspects Theatre Company, a nonprofit organization helping at-risk youth in the Los Angeles area.